cjacker/opensource-toolchain-fpga/README.md

 # Design and Verification

+NOTE:
-NOTE, all codes used in this chapter are provided within this repo.
+- all codes used in this chapter are provided within this repo.
+- Chipsel/SpinalHDL can be used to generate VHDL/Verilog files, it's another topic and will not include in this tutorial.

 ## iVerilog